lalitakhatri/transaction-manager/README.md

 # The URL of your running backend server
 VITE_API_BASE_URL=http://localhost:5000

-Install frontend dependencies:
+Then, install dependencies:

 npm install

 🏃 How to Run the Application
-You must run both the backend and frontend servers simultaneously in two separate terminals.
+You must run both servers simultaneously in two separate terminals.

-Terminal 1: Start the Backend Server
+➡️ Terminal 1: Start the Backend

-# Navigate to the backend directory
+# In the /backend directory
-cd backend

-# Start the server in development mode (with auto-reload)
 npm run dev

-Your backend API will be running at http://localhost:5000.
+✅ Backend API will be live at http://localhost:5000.

-Terminal 2: Start the Frontend Server
+➡️ Terminal 2: Start the Frontend

-# Navigate to the frontend directory
+# In the /frontend directory
-cd frontend

-# Start the Vite development server
 npm run dev

-Your frontend application will be available at http://localhost:5173.
-Open this URL in your browser.
+✅ Frontend application will be live at http://localhost:5173.
+Open this in your browser!

-👥 User Information
+👥 User Setup & Admin Role
-For testing purposes, two users have been created.
-First, register them using Postman, then you can log in via the UI.
+Before using the app, you must register users via Postman.

 Regular User: